Microsoft Time Tracking

 How to use Azure DevOps Pipelines

-Azure Pipelines automatically builds and tests code projects.
+Azure Pipelines automatically build and test code projects.
 It supports all major languages and project types and combines continuous integrationcontinuous delivery, and continuous testing to build, test, and deliver your code to any destination.

 You'll find the pipelines you've created in the Pipelines section of Azure DevOps.
 From there, you can create a new pipeline by clicking the blue button on the top right.